Vipstar Coin Price Reaches $0.0000 on Exchanges (VIPS)

-Vipstar Coin (CURRENCY:VIPS) traded 4.1% lower against the US dollar during the 24 hour period ending at 18:00 PM E.T. on July 20th.
-Vipstar Coin has a total market capitalization of $2.19 million and approximately $5.00 worth of Vipstar Coin was traded on exchanges in the last 24 hours.
-During the last seven days, Vipstar Coin has traded 18% lower against the US dollar.
-One Vipstar Coin coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Vipstar Coin (CURRENCY:VIPS) traded 14% lower against the US dollar during the 1 day period ending at 23:00 PM E.T. on July 23rd.
+Vipstar Coin has a market capitalization of $2.06 million and approximately $41.00 worth of Vipstar Coin was traded on exchanges in the last day.
+Over the last seven days, Vipstar Coin has traded down 10.4% against the US dollar.
+One Vipstar Coin coin can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - PeepCoin (PCN) traded 8,232.3% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.